jinhaochan/DevSecOps/README.md

 Checking HTTPS Security with SSLyze
 - Checks for weak cipher suites, insecure renegotiation, Heartbleed attack, invalid certificates and secure/deprecated protocols

+Behavior Driven Development
+---

+Used to improve the communication of the nature of the security testing to all functional teams involved

+Security Testing Communication using GWT Scenarios (Given, When, Then)

+Robot Framework
+- Robot Framework makes it easier to understand the intent of the test using keywords such as `Execute Command` and `Should Not Contain`
+- You can integrate security tools such as ZAP with Robot Framework

+Selecting Tools for Automation
+---

+- Is it open source?
+- Is it cross platform
+- What interfaces are there?
+(GUI vs headless)
+- What is the reporting format?

+Testing Frameworks (such as Robot Framework) wraps around the security tools to perform security testing of the application.
+This includes performing the tests, and generating the reports

+Recommended tools:
+- ZAP
+- Robot Framework
+- Selenium (for Web UI automation)
+- Nmap (Network scanner)
+- Postman (Sending HTTP requests)
+- sslScan (Scans vulnerable SSL)
+- wfuzz (Fuzzing HTTP Requests)
+- Retire.js (Scan vulnerable Javascript libraries)

+Case Study for Web Security
+---

+Automated Testing of Web Application
+- ZAP
+- Selenium
+- FuzzDB

+Steps
+- ZAP simple scan for injection vulnerabilities
+- Automated Web UI steps with Selenium (such as user login)
+- Run ZAP in Proxy mode to monitor the HTTP requests/reponses
+- Run Fuzzing for XSS and SQLi

+Case Study for API Testing
+---

+Data Sources:
+- FuzzDB
+- Naughty Strings
+- SecList
+- Radamsa

+Fuzzing Tools:
+- wfuzz
+- 0d1n

+Testing Frameworks
+- Selenium
+- Robot Framework

+Case Study for Infrastructure Testing
+---

+- Scan for JavasScript Vulnerabilities
+    - Retire.js
+- Scan for Vulnerable Dependencies
+    - OWASP Dependency Check
+- Scan for Secure Communication
+    - SSLScan
+- Scan for Secure Networking
+    - Nmap